Silve1ra/casting-agency-api/README.md

 ## :page_with_curl: About

-This is the capstone project of Udacity [Full Stack Web Developer](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) Nanodegree Program.

 The Casting Agency models is a company responsible for creating movies and managing and assigning actors to those movies.

-There are three roles:
+This project is part of Udacity [Full Stack Web Developer](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) Nanodegree Program.

+#### RBAC

+The application has CRUD methods performed within two entities, actors and movies.
+In order to perform these operations, there are three roles:
 1. Casting Assistant
 2. Casting Director
 3. Executive Producer

-Each role has different permissions within the application, going from retrieving actors/movies information to update and delete them.
-It is a complete CRUD with these two entities.
+Each role has different permissions, going from retrieving actors/movies information to update and delete them.

+#### Errors

 Errors are returned as JSON objects in the following format:
 ```